 Even though there’s enough evidence now pointing to the fact that managers are key to an organization’s mental health, and that having good mental health in the workplace actually contributes to the bottom line, this doesn’t mean all managers should be trained in mental health.

-Granted, most managers would do well in getting specialised manager mental health training, but not in all cases.
+Granted, most managers would do well in getting specialized manager mental health training, but not in all cases.
 And here are 3 of those cases:

 1. If the manager’s a dick

-Then the organisation should provide good quality, empowering mental health education for the rest of the people, to help undo the damage caused by such individuals.
+Then the organization should provide good quality, empowering mental health education for the rest of the people, to help undo the damage caused by such individuals.

 Read more on workplace mental health issues….

 - What’s The Real Impact of Toxic Workplaces?

 - 3 simple things managers can do to improve the emotional health of their teams